FZenji/Sudoku/README.md

 2. Use `solve(board)`, where the argument "board" is the 2D array of the sudoku puzzle, if executing the `baseSudoku.py` version.
 3. Use `main(board)` when executing the `visualSudoku.py` version.
+4. Change the frames per second, box size, boarder size and grid line size with the variables at the top of the `visualSudoku.py` file.

 ## Requirements